meco-group/impact-2025/index.md

 <a href="https://forms.office.com/e/P4ikS0FxaN" type="button" class="btn btn-primary d-lg-inline-block my-lg-0 disabled" target="_blank">Registration is now closed.</a>

-**Your registration will be completed only after you receive a confirmation email from the organizers.**
+**A confirmation email has been sent by the organizers to all participants.**

 ***